curityio/kubernetes-logaggregation-elasticsearch/README.md

 ## 1. Configure Outgoing Logging from the Curity Identity Server

 Before deploying the Curity product, edit the [log4j2.xml](https://github.com/curityio/kubernetes-training/blob/main/resources/curity/idsvr-final/log4j2.xml) file and activate a JSON layout for the system, request and audit logs.\
-Also remove the default layouts so that appenders look similar to this:
+Also remove the default layouts so that appenders look similar to the following.

 ```xml
 <Appenders>